JiyunRuan/frontend-slides/README.md

 ## License

-MIT — Use it, modify it, share it.
+MIT — Use it, modify it, share it. yeah